HueManity: Probing Fine-Grained Visual Perception in MLLMs: Experimental Setup

+\textbf{Human Performance Baseline.} To establish a human performance baseline, we recruited 16 adult volunteers from diverse age groups with self-reported normal color vision.
+Each participant was evaluated on 100 Ishihara pattern images for each of the tasks (numerical and alphanumeric recognition).
+These images were randomly sampled from the 1,000-image sets used in the MLLM evaluations.
+Participants viewed the 900x900 pixel images in a Google Sheets document and provided their responses to the same prompts given to the models, ensuring a direct and methodologically consistent comparison.

-As a representative traditional computer vision baseline, we trained and evaluated a ResNet50 model.
+\textbf{Traditional Computer Vision Baseline (ResNet50).} As a representative traditional computer vision baseline, we trained and evaluated a ResNet50 model.
 We utilized a ResNet50 pre-trained on ImageNet, obtained from the PyTorch \texttt{vision} library.
 The standard classification layer of the ResNet50 was replaced with two independent classification heads.
 Each head was designed to predict one character, treating the task as two independent character recognition problems.
 For the purpose of fine-tuning this model, we utilized 2,000 images randomly sampled from the broader HueManity dataset, ensuring these were distinct from the final evaluation subsets.
 Training was conducted for 30 epochs using the Adam optimizer with a learning rate of $1e-3$.
-The loss function for training was the sum of the cross-entropy losses calculated independently for each of the two classification heads.
+The loss function was the sum of the cross-entropy losses calculated independently for each of the two classification heads.
 The trained model was evaluated on the same 1,000-image subsets used for the MLLM evaluations.